aurimas13/Communication-of-Services/README.md

 # Usage

-After the requirements are met, the package is set at your directory and two terminal windows are run, follow this<sup>1</sup>:
+After the requirements are met, the package is set at your directory and two terminal windows are run you are ready to make the communication between two services:
-1) For the first terminal window to run an Event Consumer (FLASK API) you will need to provide the python file with no arguments:
+- For the 1<sup>st</sup> terminal window to run an Event Consumer (FLASK API) you will need to provide the python file with no arguments:<sup>1</sup>
 ```
 >>> python main.py
  * Serving Flask app 'main' (lazy loading)